 There are three fundamental elements within the cutout style which require to be controlled:

-The top and bottom layers of paper (substrates) are controlled respectively by the Main substrate and Alternate substrate attribute groups.
-There are over ten distinct substrate textures to choose from and these can be customized in color, scale, rotation, roughness, shading, and tiles.
-See the substrate documentation for a description of these attributes.
+The top and bottom layers of paper (canvases) are controlled respectively by the Main canvas and Alternate canvas attribute groups.
+There are over ten distinct canvas textures to choose from and these can be customized in color, scale, rotation, roughness, shading, and tiles.
+See the canvas documentation for a description of these attributes.

 The cutout stencils are created through the cutout material, which can easily be created and assigned using the material presets.
 Each cutout material automatically creates a stencil of the object it is assigned too.
 The cutout stencil can further be controlled and art-directed using PaintFX and NoiseFX.

-External lighting affects the cast shadow (drop shadow) and bevel of the cutout, together with the overall shading of the paper sheets (substrates).
+External lighting affects the cast shadow (drop shadow) and bevel of the cutout, together with the overall shading of the paper sheets (canvases).

 Only the two sheets of paper need to be lit within the style.
 There will not be any shading control within the cutout material assigned to objects in the scene.